DuendeSoftware/Samples/IdentityServer/v6/MTLSwithIIS/README.md

 Here are the build steps necessary:

 ## Install docker
-Docker deskop is a convenient way to get all the tools you need.
+Docker desktop is a convenient way to get the docker tools you need.
 It can be downloaded from https://www.docker.com/products/docker-desktop/

-Alternatively, you can install docker desktop via chocoloately:
+Alternatively, you can install docker desktop via chocolatey:
 ```
 choco install docker-desktop
 ```

 ## Enable windows containers
-As these containers will be windows containers, we need to enable the feature in the host operating system.
+As these containers will be windows containers, we need to enable the windows containers feature in the host operating system.
 From an elevated powershell command prompt, run the following:

 ```
 Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All